Abdulrahman-904/Sales-Dashboard/README.md

 - **Microsoft Excel** → Data cleaning, Pivot Tables, Charts, Dashboard

 ## 📁 Files
-- `Session6.xlsx` → Main dataset & dashboard
+- `Sales Dataset.xlsx` → Main dataset & dashboard
 - `README.md` → Project documentation

 ## 📌 How to Use
 1. Download the repository.
-2. Open `Session6.xlsx` in Microsoft Excel (2016 or later).
+2. Open `Sales Dataset.xlsx` in Microsoft Excel (2016 or later).
 3. Navigate to the dashboard sheet to explore visual insights.
 4. Use slicers and filters to interact with the data.